Skip to contents

 We see that the bounds of the prediction intervals are positive, but – due to the exponential transformation – the prediction intervals are no longer symmetric around the point predictions.

-We next compare the point predctions from both models to the observed sales.
+Next, we compare the point predictions from both models to the observed box office sales.

-We see that those from the regression model on the logarithm of the box office sales are slightly better, but the observed box office sales of 152 Mio.$ are still predicted much too low.
+We see that the predicted values from the regression model on the logarithm of the box office sales are slightly better, but the observed box office sales of Mio.$ 152 are still predicted much too low.

 Section 6.2.2 Bayesian Learning under Conjugate Priors